A faithful remnant reserved through the ages by the Holy Spirit and the Word of God.

 “Good question Colette!
 We need to know what they are so we can obey them.
 I’ll find them in the Bible and then we’ll read them.”

-Colette, five years old and the youngest, was just beginning to learn to read.
-She could recognize and read a few printed words but she could listen and understand very well—her competitive spirit trying twice as hard to keep up with older brothers and sisters.
+Colette, age five and the youngest, was just beginning to learn to read.
+She could recognize and read a few printed words, but she could listen and understand very well—her competitive spirit trying twice as hard to keep up with older brothers and sisters.

 Joyanna turned the pages of the book of Matthew, pointing out to Susanne where to begin reading.
-Twelve year old Susanne, the eldest daughter, behaved as if she were the eldest of all the children, taking charge, bossing everyone, even her older brother Yon.
+Susanne, age twelve, the eldest daughter, behaved as if she were the eldest of all the children, taking charge, bossing everyone, even her older brother Yon.
 And Yon the peacemaker let her get away with it most of the time.
 Susanne remained sitting to read since the larger Bible was too heavy to hold.

 “…You shall not murder, you shall not commit adultery, you shall not steal, you shall not give false testimony, honor your father and mother, and love your neighbor as yourself…” Matthew 19:16-29

-Joyanna looked for the next scripture text to read, then placed the Bible in front of Angelina.
-Ten year old Angelina, the artist of the family, asked if they could make an embroidered wall hanging with the commandments.
-Colette expressed excitement about the project and mother Joyanna smiled and nodded affirmatively.
+Joyanna looked for the next scripture text to read, then placed the Bible in front of Angelina, who was ten years old and the artist of the family.
+She asked if they could make an embroidered wall hanging with the commandments.
+Colette expressed excitement about the project too and mother Joyanna smiled and nodded affirmatively, then Angelina slowly read.